 In 2019, blockchain spending will expect to see a rise of 80% from 2018, as said in the latest report.
 The banking industry will hold the maximum share of investment –at a rate of 30% throughout the forecasted years.

 20% of the total spending is expected to come from process manufacturing and discrete manufacturing.
-Process manufacturing,in particular,is forecasted to have the fastest spending growth than any other industry, at a CAGR of 69.8%.
+Process manufacturing, in particular, is forecasted to have the fastest spending growth of any other industry, at a CAGR of 69.8%.

-The United States, in terms of geographical analysis, will spend about $1.1 billion on the distributed ledger technology in 2019, the second-largest market being western Europe at $661 million, followed by China at $304 million.
+The United States, in terms of geographical analysis, will spend about $1.1 billion on distributed ledger technology in 2019, the second-largest market is western Europe at $661 million, followed by China at $304 million.

-In IDC’s exact words, blockchain spending growth is expected to be “phenomenal” across all the analysed nine regions; and Canada is expected to have the highest CAGR at more than 73.3%
+In IDC’s exact words, blockchain spending growth is expected to be “phenomenal” across all the analyzed nine regions; and Canada is expected to have the highest CAGR at more than 73.3%

 Interpretation of the hard data

-James Wester, IDC’s Worldwide Blockchain Strategies Research Director, explained that enterprise adoption has reached a high point across the various applications, even though there are some uncertainties to surround the regulation of blockchain-based systems.
+James Wester, IDC’s Worldwide Blockchain Strategies Research Director, explained that enterprise adoption has reached a high point across the various applications, even though there are some uncertainties surrounding the regulation of blockchain-based systems.